cobyqa/cobyqa/docs/source/algo/optimize.rst

 It is well-known that the Maratos effect may prevent Newton-type methods from achieving superlinear convergence :cite:`opti-Maratos_1978`.
 Such an effect occurs when the linear models of the constraints in :eq:`trsqp` does not represent accurately enough the curvature of the actual constraints and is caused by discontinuities of the derivatives.
-In a trust-region framework, this defect is usually coped using a second-order correction (see, e.g., :cite:`opti-Conn_Gould_Toint_2009`), the simplest of which is the minimum :math:`\ell_2`-norm.
+In a trust-region framework, this defect is usually coped using second-order corrections (see, e.g., :cite:`opti-Conn_Gould_Toint_2009`), the simplest of which is the minimum :math:`\ell_2`-norm.
 It is attempted when the current trial point does not provide any decrease in the objective function and the normal step is not too large.
 In such a case, the trust-region step :math:`d^k` is replaced by :math:`d^k + s^k` where :math:`s^k` solves